iDear-design/iDear-vuepress/rss/README.md

 ## Introduce

-RSS plugin only for vuepress-theme-timi.
+RSS plugin only for vuepress-theme-idear.

 ### Name